Sharp microlocal Kakeya--Nikodym estimates for eigenfunctions with applications

-are strictly positive. \end{itemize} In the setting of the Fourier restriction conjecture (Conjecture \ref{conj:steinEf}), this is exactly the elliptic case: the hypersurface $\Sigma$ has all principal curvatures of the same sign (equivalently, its second fundamental form is definite on $\supp a$).
+are strictly positive. \end{itemize} In the setting of Conjecture \ref{conj:steinEf}, this is the elliptic case: the hypersurface $\Sigma$ has all principal curvatures of the same sign (equivalently, its second fundamental form is definite on $\supp a$).

 A key distinction between H\"ormander operators \eqref{eq:00} and Fourier extension operators \eqref{eq:02a} is the Kakeya compression phenomenon: the main contribution of $\mathcal H^\lambda f$ may concentrate in a small neighborhood of a lower-dimensional submanifold, with different manifestations in odd and even dimensions.
 Under the positive-definite hypothesis \HHH, transverse equidistribution forces any such concentration to occur in a $\lambda^{1/2}$-neighborhood of the submanifold.
 For general phases satisfying only the weaker condition \HH, however, it can compress further to a unit-scale neighborhood.
 In contrast, no analogous compression is expected for the extension operator \eqref{eq:02a} if the Kakeya maximal conjecture is true.
 This mechanism gives three distinct optimal ranges of $p$.
 Assuming that $\ch^\la$ satisfies \H and \HHH, Guth, Hickman, and Iliopoulou \cite{GHI} proved $(p,p)$ H\"ormander estimates in the optimal range